Sphynx Cat Care & Health

 A new kitten will come to you having been wormed by the breeder.

-I use Panacur either liquid or paste for cats (see Products page) both of which are easy to dose (by weight) and to administer.
+For kittens & pregnant or lactating queens I use Panacur either liquid or paste for cats (see Products page) both of which are easy to dose (by weight) and to administer.

 Vaccinations

-A kitten comes to you from its breeder having had its 1st and 2nd vaccinations already carried out.
-These are given at around 8 and 12 weeks old.
+A kitten comes to you from its breeder having had its 1st & 2nd vaccinations given at around 8 & 12 weeks old.
+An annual booster is then required given by the vet during their annual health check.

 Initial Health Check